react-native-community/discussions-and-proposals/proposals/0000-out-of-npm-artifacts.md

 * Need to write extra infrastructure to handle downloading the OCI images and placing the artifacts in the right folder.
 * No caching mechanism out of the box (users with 2 React Native projects, will re-download everything).
+* URLs are hard to compose (e.g. https://ghcr.io/v2/cortinico/space-unlimited-space/anakin/blobs/sha256:57b8eee16897b0bb1d00190e99fb722dbaa32ecd1eb70686012ecf814ce329ba).
+We would need a mapping in place for knowing which blob contains what.
+* Plain HTTP access is still not possible, we'll have to pass a `"Authorization: Bearer QQ=="` header, making it hard to consume via CocoaPods or other tool which are expecting HTTP urls ([see here for a curl request](https://github.com/cortinico/space-unlimited-space#consuming-via-http))

 ### Separate NPM Package